panoply/spx/docs/src/views/docs/components/define.md

 export class Component extends spx.Component {

   static define = {
-    nodes: [ 'title', 'count'],
+    nodes: [ 'element', 'button'],
     state: {
-      string: String,     // The default value will be empty string
+      someString: String,     // The default value will be empty string
-      boolean: Boolean,   // The default value will be 0
+      someBoolean: Boolean,   // The default value will be 0
-      number: Number,     // The default value will be false
+      someNumber: Number,     // The default value will be false
-      object: Object,     // The default value will be empty object, {}
+      someObject: Object,     // The default value will be empty object, {}
-      array: Array        // The default value will be empty array, [] }
+      someArray: Array        // The default value will be empty array, [] }
   };

   connect() {

-    // COMMON CONTEXT
+    // COMMON CONTEXTS

-    this.dom             // The element using spx-component=""
-    this.html            // The <html> element in the DOM this.state.string    // => ''
+    this.html                 // => The <html> element in the DOM
+    this.root                 // => The element using spx-component=""

+    // STATE DATA

+    this.state.someString       // => ''
-    this.state.boolean   // => false
+    this.state.someBoolean      // => false
-    this.state.number    // => 0
+    this.state.someNumber       // => 0
-    this.state.object    // => {}
+    this.state.someObject       // => {}
-    this.state.array     // => []
+    this.state.someArray        // => []

+    // DOM ELEMENTS

-    this.titleNode       // => HTMLElement
+    this.dom.elementNode     // => HTMLElement | undefined
-    this.countNode       // => HTMLElement
+    this.dom.elementNodes    // => HTMLElement[] | []
-    this.titleNodes      // => HTMLElement[]
+    this.dom.buttonNode      // => HTMLButtonElement | undefined
-    this.countNodes      // => HTMLElement[]
+    this.dom.buttonNode      // => HTMLButtonElement[] | []

     // SPECIAL CONTEXT